Python3pkg/Products.PloneGlossary/README.txt

 * The full traceback if available.
 * One or more scenario that triggers the bug.

-Note that we do not support bug reports on Subversion trunk or branches checkouts.
+Note that we do not support bug reports on git master or branches checkouts.

 `Mail to Ingeniweb support <mailto:support@ingeniweb.com>`_ in English or French to ask for specific support.